CCRBlack/AdventOfCode2024/README.md

 Part 2 requires instructions to be ignored if preceded by a `dont()` instruction, ignore all instructions until a `do()` is detected.
 The starting state is `do()`.
 Only the last occurrence counts.

 ## Day 4: Ceres Search
-Part 1 is to find all instances of a word "XMAS" in a crossword.
+Part 1 requires finding all instances of a word "XMAS" in a crossword.
 The word could be horizontal, vertical, diagonal, written backwards, or even overlapping other words.

+Part 2 requires finding all instances of the two "MAS" crossing each other.

+## Day 5: Print Queue
+Part 1 requires ordering numbers according to input logic which defines A before B.